Skip to content

 Get involved

 Over 50% of DEBRA’s Board of Trustees are people with lived experience of EB, either living with the condition themselves, or close family members and carers.
 We are always looking for members who are interested in being a part of our Board or one of our Committees to help steer DEBRA and guide the decisions we make.
-We look for a mix of skills and experiences from the people on these committees, but you don’t have to have carried out a board-level role before.
+We look for a mix of skills and experiences from the people on these committees, but you don’t need to have carried out a board-level role before.
 Your lived experience of EB is vital to ensure that we’re keeping members’ experiences at the heart of what we do.

 Find out more about how we are governed and how to apply to become a trustee.